Student Club and Organization

 A Moment of Magic gives children an experience that can lift them above the everyday–especially important to those who are hospitalized over long periods of time.
 The organization–which is recognized as a 501 (c)(3) nonprofit organization–invites volunteers to dress as popular princesses and superheroes and visit children in hospitals, schools, camps, and social service agencies throughout New York and beyond.
 Additionally, A Moment of Magic has spread their initiative nationwide through 10 chapters at colleges and universities across the U.S.

-The Music Club sponsored Mount Unplugged, an acoustic concert that enabled students to enjoy the talents of their peers while raising money for the Juvenile Diabetes Research Foundation (JDRF), in collaboration with FLOW, S.W.A.G., the Mount Times, and the Board of Programmers.
+The Music Club sponsored Mount Unplugged, an acoustic concert that enabled students to enjoy the talents of their peers while raising money for the Juvenile Diabetes Research Foundation (JDRF), in collaboration with FLOW, S.W.A.G., and the Board of Programmers.
 Additionally, the Music Club assists each year with the Thanksgiving Dinner with the Sisters and Christmas at the Mount.

 Mount MDs have participated in Midnight Runs each semester, have baked desserts and brought them to Supper with the Sisters of Charity, participated in the first College sponsored Mission and Ministry Trip to the Dominican Republic, have served orphans through a community health project, and have attended Mission and Ministry trips to the Seton Pediatric Center in Yonkers.